Senate Republicans to move on rules change as Dems warn against going "nuclear"

 With more than 1,000 positions requiring Senate confirmation, the process is an arduous one that has become more cumbersome in recent years.
 According to the Center for Presidential Transition, the average time to confirm a president's nominee has nearly quadrupled during the last six administrations.

-In 2023, Democratic Sen. Amy Klobuchar of Minnesota and independent Sen. Angus King of Maine introduced a proposal that would have allowed up to 10 nominees reported by the same Senate to be quickly confirmed.
+In 2023, Klobuchar and King introduced a proposal that would have allowed up to 10 nominees reported by the same Senate to be quickly confirmed.
 Senate Republicans have repeatedly cited the legislation in recent days as they pursue their rule change, and Sen. John Cornyn, a Texas Republican, attempted to secure passage of a similar resolution on Tuesday under unanimous consent, saying "if Democrats were really interested in solving the problem… they wouldn't object, they would agree — it's their idea."
 But one Democrat, Sen. Alex Padilla of California, objected, suggesting the effort should take effect in the next administration.

 King told CBS News that his and Klobuchar's legislation was intended for future administrations, saying "we designed that for the next president."